Naruhito: Marriage and family

 Naruhito first met Masako Owada, a staff member working at the Ministry of Foreign Affairs, at a tea gathering for Infanta Elena of Spain in November 1986, during her studies at the University of Tokyo.
 The prince was immediately captivated by her, and arranged for them to meet several times over the next few weeks.
 Because of this, they were pursued relentlessly by the press throughout 1987.

 Despite the Imperial Household Agency's disapproval of her, and her attending Balliol College, Oxford, for the next two years, he remained interested in her.
 He proposed to her three times before the Imperial Palace announced their engagement on 19 January 1993.
 The wedding took place on 9 June the same year at the Imperial Shinto Hall in Tokyo before 800 invited guests, including many of Europe's heads of state and royalty.

 By the time of their marriage, his father had ascended the throne, so the prince had been invested as the crown prince with the title Prince Hiro (浩宮, Hiro-no-miya) on 23 February 1991.

 Her first pregnancy was announced in December 1999, but she miscarried.
 They finally had one daughter, Aiko, Princess Toshi (敬宮愛子内親王, Toshi-no-miya Aiko Naishinnō), born 1 December 2001 at the Imperial Household Agency Hospital at Tokyo Imperial Palace.

-The Japanese imperial succession debate started around the time when it became increasingly clear over the following years that Princess Aiko would be their only child.
-The emperor made unprecedented remarks on the issue on 19 June 2024 at a news conference in the imperial palace.